-Do you daydream about retiring while plodding through your 9-to-5 job?
-Are you wondering how it is that a neighbor or relative managed to quit working at 59 and go traveling?
+Do you daydream about retiring as you plod through your 9-to-5 job?
+Are you wondering how a neighbor or relative managed to quit working at age 59 and go traveling?

 1. Spend less than you earn

 The formula for retiring early starts with you actually saving money.
-Social Security alone isn’t enough to have you living the good life during your golden years, and as we’ll discuss later, you’ll want to put off taking that money as long as you can.
+Social Security benefits alone aren’t enough to live the good life during your golden years, and, as we’ll discuss later, you’ll want to put off taking that money as long as you can.

 2. Start saving early

 Thanks to the power of compounding interest, a little money saved now can go a long way at retirement time.
 But to get the most benefit, you’ll want to start saving as early as possible.

 Even if you can’t hit that 10 percent goal, every bit helps.
 Let’s say you’re 20 years old and can manage to put away only $100 a month into your retirement fund.
 Assuming you average 8 percent returns — optimistic but possible with good investments — you’ll have about a half a million dollars by age 65.
 Even better, over that 45-year period, you’ll only have invested $54,000 of your money to get all that cash in return.

 If you wait until you’re 40 to start saving $100 a month, you’ll put in $30,000 of your money and — at that same rate of return — build a nest egg worth about $95,000 by age 65.
 Not bad, but wouldn’t you rather have half a million?